 In the choice of sites and implementation of the programme proposed the direct impacts of the project will be negligible or with no significant impacts.
 Evidently on the programme benefit side the project has as its purpose – if not its specific objective - to enable a potential for better management of natural resources, directly and indirectly in the context of climate change and water conservation.
 Without such facilities these essential aims in sustainable development are not achievable.

-isk
+Impact and Risk Assessment

 As this project is supported by the AFD in its role as GCF Accredited Entity, the project has been screened against AFD’s Environmental and Social Standards Procedure.
 AFD analyses and classifies all potential projects into High (A) – Substantial (B+) – Moderate (B) – Low (C) environmental and social risks, depending on the extent of the potential risks borne by the operation.
 The classification considers the nature and scale of the operation, the location and sensitivity of the affected area, the severity of the potential environmental and social risks and impacts, and the client’s capacity to manage them.